 Unable to Save Money with Cash Jobs

 Since cash-working employees do not receive benefits like medical insurance or retirement plans, they must pay for these expenses independently.
-Hence, employees cannot save money for emergencies or retirement because their paycheck is already being used to pay bills, buy food, and meet other financial obligations.
+Hence, employees cannot save money for emergencies or retirement because their paychecks are already being used to pay bills, buy food, and meet other financial obligations.

 Consequences for Cash Jobs